Walze/Miniframe/README.md

 }
 ```

 If you're not using Single Page App, you must include a _.htaccess_ file to always redirect to index.html in the root of your project after deploy.
+There a example _.htaccess_ file in the project.